SCP-OMI/Philo/README.md

 ```

 > *pthread create* function starts a new thread in the calling process.
 The new thread starts executing by invoking a **routine function** while passing **arg** as a parameter for the routine function.
 For the **attributes** argument I'd like to refer you to the [POSIX attributes man page](https://man7.org/linux/man-pages/man7/attributes.7.html), but in short; it's the safety of calling said function in a certain context.
->> For the sake of this project, no attribute will be needed; but for the sake of better understanding the whole porspect; I really encourage you to give that man page a good read.
+>> For the sake of this project, no attribute will be needed; but for better understanding the whole porspect; I **really encourage you to give that man page a good read.**

 >On success, pthread_create() returns 0, on error it returns an error number and the contents of *thread are undefined.
 ---